Support Chordoma UK and help find a cure for this relentless bone cancer

 Why we are raising money for research?

 Treatment options for chordoma are limited.
-The average survival of patients diagnosed with chordoma is less than 10 years from first diagnosis although for some the course of the disease is longer.
 Initial diagnosis of chordoma is often difficult as its presenting symptoms can mimic more common musculoskeletal pain or other more common diseases.
 Research has led to a definitive marker for chordoma, but now further research is needed to use these findings to discover how best to treat patients.
 There is little funding available for research into this relentless bone cancer mainly because it is relatively rare, occurring in only 1 in 800,000 of the population.
 Without a focused approach to raising money for research into chordoma, little will change quickly.Read more about what we want to achieve >